envoyproxy/gateway/site/content/en/latest/contributions/design/system-design.md

 ## Design Decisions

-* Envoy Gateway consumes one [GatewayClass][gc] by comparing its configured controller name with `spec.controllerName` of a GatewayClass.
-If multiple GatewayClasses exist with the same `spec.controllerName`, Envoy Gateway follows Gateway API [guidelines][gwapi_conflicts] to resolve the conflict.
+* Envoy Gateway can consume multiple [GatewayClass][gc] by comparing its configured controller name with `spec.controllerName` of a GatewayClass.
   `gatewayclass.spec.parametersRef` refers to the `EnvoyProxy` custom resource for configuring the managed proxy infrastructure.
 If unspecified, default configuration parameters are used for the managed proxy infrastructure.
 * Envoy Gateway manages [Gateways][gw] that reference its GatewayClass.